+Alarm has been accelerating at the devastating consequences of humaninduced global warming through greenhouse gas emissions over the past few decades.
 By its very nature as a public transit agency, Pace helps to address the climate crisis by offering alternatives for people who drive alone to get to work, school, medical appointments, entertainment, and many other destinations.
 And yet, most of Pace's vehicle fleet -- powered by diesel -- relies on the same fossil fuels that are being burned by cars and trucks, thus contributing to the release of carbon and other pollutants into the Earth.

-Over the past decade, Pace has invested heavily in compressed natural gas (CNG), an alternative which is cleaner-burning than other fossil fuels.
+Over the past decade, Pace has invested in compressed natural gas (CNG), an alternative which is cleaner-burning than other fossil fuels.
 The agency's entire South Division operates CNG-powered vehicles serving Chicago's southside and south suburban communities, and its new Northwest Division garage in Wheeling will exclusively operate using CNG.
 Additionally, Pace operates a low-emissions fleet out of its North Division garage, for which the agency was awarded Waukegan Township's Drum Major award in 2021.

-Critically, Pace is ramping up its research efforts into battery electric bus (BEB) technology.
-These zero emissions vehicles may ultimately be powered from renewable sources like wind, solar, geothermal, and other clean energy solutions.
-Electric vehicles are rapidly growing in popularity in the United States and worldwide with a number of major corporations and governments pledging full-scale transition over the coming decades.
-Other new and innovative vehicle technologies also beckon, and the potential for clean and renewable operations is becoming increasingly tangible.
+But while cleaner diesel and CNG are small steps in the right direction, Pace must commit to moving entirely away from fossil fuels as soon as possible to do its part in eliminating greenhouse gas emissions.
+To this end, Pace is committed to replacing its diesel and CNG fleets with battery electric bus (BEB) technology.
+These zero emissions buses (ZEBs) may ultimately be powered from renewable sources like wind, solar, geothermal, and other clean energy solutions.
+Electric vehicles are rapidly growing in popularity in the United States and worldwide.
+Other new and innovative vehicle technologies also beckon, and the potential for 100 percent clean and renewable operations is becoming increasingly tangible.